praekelt/sapphire/docs/api/dashboard.rst

   dashboard rely on its :func:`grid layout <sapphire.grid>` to choose the next row position for the widget.

-  The default accessor tries look up the ``row`` property of each datum, returning ``null`` if the property does not exist, is undefined, or if the datum is not an object.
+  The default accessor looks up the ``row`` property of each datum, returning ``null`` if the property does not exist, is undefined, or if the datum is not an object.

   .. code-block:: javascript